geoapify/geocoder-autocomplete/README.md

 ```https://unpkg.com/@geoapify/geocoder-autocomplete@^1/dist/index.min.js```

 ```https://unpkg.com/@geoapify/geocoder-autocomplete@^1/styles/minimal.css```

+## Using `@geoapify/geocoder-autocomplete` in your project
+Follow the steps below to seamlessly integrate `@geoapify/geocoder-autocomplete` into your project.

+### STEP 1.
+Prepare your webpage
-##### STEP 2.
-Add a container element to webpage
-The autocomplete input will be added into the container element and will take the element full width:
+Incorporate a container element into your webpage where the autocomplete input will be seamlessly integrated, utilizing the full width of the specified element:

 ```html
 <div id="autocomplete" class="autocomplete-container"></div>
 ```
-The container element must have `position: absolute;` or `position: relative;`
+The container element must have `position: absolute` or `position: relative`
 ```css
 .autocomplete-container {
     position: relative;
 }
 ```
-##### STEP 3.
+### STEP 2.
 Initialize the autocomplete field

 * **Option 1**.
 Import the Geocoder Autocomplete types when you use it as a module:
 ```javascript